BorwickAtVT/puppetenv/README.md

 6. `vagrant up`

 7. If needed, you can run `make clean`.
-(Note this is more like a "distclean" and will wipe everything.)
+(Note this is more like a "distclean" and will wipe everything except ISO downloads.)

 SWITCHING TO CENTOS PUPPET MASTER
 ---